MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 - If you're NOT using any of the protections described in the step, take the time to pilot and deploy them prior to assigning Microsoft 365 Copilot licenses.
 - If you're using some of the protections described in the step, use the information in the step as a checklist and verify that each protection stated and pilot and deploy them prior to assigning Microsoft 365 Copilot licenses.

+For the latest Microsoft 365 Copilot support for security-related and other features of Microsoft 365, see [Microsoft 365 Copilot requirements](/microsoft-365-copilot/microsoft-365-copilot-requirements).

 ## Step 1.
-Deploy or validate your Conditional Access policies
+Deploy or validate your identity and access policies

-To prevent bad actors from using Microsoft 365 Copilot to more quickly discover and access sensitive data, the first step is to prevent the bad actors from being authenticated.
+To prevent bad actors from using Microsoft 365 Copilot to more quickly discover and access sensitive data, the first step is to prevent them from gaining access.
 You must ensure that:

 - Users are required to use strong authentication that can't be compromised by guessing user passwords alone.
 - Authentication attempts are evaluated for their risk and have more requirements imposed.